United Nations Committee on Relations with the Host Country: History

 order to allow for a continuous exchange of views and exploration of problems between the UN community and the government of the host country.

 In a December 1970 meeting, the General Assembly applauded the work of the Joint Committee and further urged the host country to take measures to ensure the protection of diplomatic missions to the UN, as well as that of their personnel.
 It also recommended that the Joint Committee review the implantation of both the Convention on the Privileges and Immunities of the United Nations and the Agreement between the United Nations and the United States of America regarding the Headquarters of the United Nations.
 Finally, the resolution also requested that the Secretary-General convene another session of the Joint Committee in January 1971, and thereafter as frequently as appropriate.

-In December 1971, the General Assembly decided to established a permanent Committee on Relations with the Host Country.
+In December 1971, the General Assembly decided to establish a permanent Committee on Relations with the Host Country.
 This Committee would mainly concern itself with questions regarding of security of UN missions and their personnel, but may also consider any topic that would fall under the category of UN-Host Country relations.
 The Committee would be composed of 15 members to be chosen by the President of the General Assembly in consultation with the UN Regional Groups and with consideration of equitable geographic representation.

 The composition and work of the Committee remained relatively unchanged until December 1997, when the General Assembly requested that the Committee review its membership and composition due to an increase in interest and concern of Member States in the work of the Committee.
-Consequently, in its report to the 53rd session of the General Assembly, the Committee recommended that its membership be increased by four members to reflect growing membership of the Organization, but to also ensure the effective functioning of the body.
-This recommendation was adopted in December 1998, when the General Assembly agreed to expand the Committee, bringing membership of the Committee up to 19.
+Consequently, in its report to the 53rd session of the General Assembly, the Committee recommended that its membership be increased by four members to reflect the growing membership of the Organization but to also ensure the effective functioning of the body.
+This recommendation was adopted in December 1998, when the General Assembly agreed to expand the Committee, bringing the membership of the Committee up to 19.
 This was the first change to the Committee's structure since its creation in 1971.
 The new seats on the Committee were distributed evenly among the African, Asian, Latin American and Caribbean and Eastern European States Regional Groups.